 - In what setting(s) will the product be used?

 - Will it be used for extended amounts of time?

 - Do several people use a single workstation or device?

 - With what other products will it be used?

-- What primary actives does the person need to perform to meet her goals?
+- What primary activities does the person need to perform to meet her goals?

-- What is the expect ends result of using the product?
+- What is the expected end result of using the product?